vectara/vectara-answer/DOCKER.md

 For Docker, you will first need to follow some additional installation steps:

+> [!IMPORTANT]
+> For mac users, please ensure you Docker Desktop is version 4.26.1 or above.

 1. Install [Docker](https://docs.docker.com/engine/install/).
 2. Install [pyyaml](https://pypi.org/project/PyYAML/): `pip3 install pyyaml`.